 The WNE OTD program is committed to creating an inclusive curriculum that is universal by design.
 (See APPENDIX B).
 If students encounter barriers, they are advised to let program faculty and/or administrators know immediately so that they can determine if there is a design adjustment that can be made or if an accommodation might be needed to overcome the limitations of the design.
-The OTD program is happy to consider creative solutions as long as they do not compromise the intent of the assessment or learning activity.
-The program welcomes feedback that will assist in improving the accessibility and experience for all students.
-Students are also encouraged to view the Student Acessibility Services webpage and/or contact the office at (413)782-1258 to begin a conversation about establishing any potential academic needs and accommodations.
-Through collaboration with Student Acessibilty Services, the Division of Occupational Therapy is able to fulfill both the letter and the spirit of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 2016.
+The OTD program is happy to consider creative solutions if they do not compromise the intent of the assessment or learning activity.
+The program welcomes feedback that will assist in improving accessibility and the overall experience for all students.
+Students are also encouraged to view the Student Accessibility Services webpage and/or contact the office at (413)782-1258 to begin a conversation about establishing any potential academic needs and accommodations.
+Through collaboration with Student Accessibility Services, the Department of Occupational Therapy is able to fulfill both the letter and the spirit of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 2016.